 As the prevalence of autism has increased, parents and direct caregivers have been spearheading efforts to help kids with autism or autism spectrum disorder (ASD), and doctors are taking an intense look at the results.

-Merely sitting or lying on beanbag chairs is often enough to alleviate hyperactivity and put autistic children in a mindset that is conducive to learning.
-Autistic kids in beanbag chairs tend to sit still and pay attention better than autistic children using other types of furniture.
-Beanbag chairs also help children who have poor muscle tone, which is typical for those with autism.
+Merely sitting or lying on beanbag chairs is often enough to alleviate hyperactivity.
+It also puts autistic children in a mindset that is conducive to learning.
+Autistic kids tend to sit still and pay attention when sitting on bean bags.
+Far more so than autistic children using other types of furniture.
+Bean bag chairs for autism also help children who have poor muscle tone.
+Poor muscle tone is typical for children with autism.
 Pushing against the mass of the chair for the sensory experience also acts as a form of exercise to keep muscles healthy.

-When used for autistic children, beanbag chairs are known as adaptive furniture because their shape and density can be adjusted for maximum comfort and benefit.
+Bean bag chairs for autism are a form of adaptive furniture.
+This is because their shape and density can be adjusted for maximum comfort and benefit.
 The even pressure on the body provides a calming sense of security, and the beanbag will adapt to the child’s body as he or she grows.

-Beanbag chairs are available in a range of sizes, but the most common sizes are from 90 cm. to 245 cm. in width.
-A chair that is about 180 cm. in width will usually suffice for an entire childhood, but many parents buy oversized beanbag furniture so that it can be shaped into various forms.
+Beanbag chairs are available in a range of sizes.
+The most common sizes are from 90 cm. to 120 cm. in diameter.
+A chair that is about 180 cm. in diameter will usually suffice for an entire childhood.
+But many parents buy oversized beanbag furniture so that it can be shaped into various forms.

 Another bonus of kids bean bag chairs is that they are available in many different colours and patterns.
-The furniture does not have to be mismatched with your other décor or be an eyesore in any way.
-Simply taking a look at the styles available online will show you the wide range of choices you have in beanbag furniture.
+You don’t have to mismatch bean bag chairs for autism with another décor.
+Simply take a look at the many styles available online.
+We will show you the wide range of choices you have in beanbag furniture.